Buying property in Phnom Penh?

 How will new infrastructure projects affect property prices in Phnom Penh over 5 years?

-The top three infrastructure projects impacting Phnom Penh prices over 5 years are Techo International Airport (operational since September 2025), Ring Road No. 3 (targeting congestion relief), and the planned light rail link to central Phnom Penh.
+The three major infrastructure projects expected to have the greatest impact on Phnom Penh property prices over the next five years are Techo International Airport (already operational since September 2025), Phnom Penh Ring Road No. 3, and the broader road network upgrades connecting outer districts to the city core.

 How will population growth and other factors impact property values in Phnom Penh in 5 years?